cwfparsonson/trafpy/docs/docs/index.rst

 TrafPy provides:

-- a pre-built **interactive Jupyter Notebook** tool for visually building distributions and data which acccurately mimic traffic characteristics of real networks (e.g. data centres);
+- a pre-built **interactive Jupyter Notebook** tool for visually building distributions and data which accurately mimic traffic characteristics of real networks (e.g. data centres);
 - a **generator** package for generating network traffic which can be flexibly integrated into custom Python projects; and
 - a **manager** package which can be used to simulate network management (scheduling,